wordpress stats plugin

 Turmeric powder – ¼ tsp

-garam masala – 2 tbsps (lightly roasted in a pan on low heat for 30 secs)
+garam masala – 2 tbsps (if using store bought, lightly roasted in a pan on low heat for 30 secs)

 juice of 1 big lemon (about 4 tbsps)